 Fill the container with water to the top

 Conservation: maximum 1 week away from light and heat/

-– wash and dry all soft toys and place them in the freezer so as to eliminate all lice that could have made their nest inside them (none will survive 24 hours in a freezer).
+– Wash and dry all soft toys and place them in the freezer to eliminate all lice that could have made their nest inside them (none will survive 24 hours in a freezer).

 – Avoid head to head contact

 – Add a few drops of Tea Tree EO to your shampoo (once again: they don’t like the smell).

 – For long hair, keep it plaited or in a ponytail.